-This year tuition will be offered in singing and the following instruments: violin, violoncello, viol (viola da gamba), recorder, renaissance reeds (shawm, dulcian), harpsichord, baroque oboe, and lute instruments.
+Tuition will be offered in singing and the following instruments: violin, violoncello, viol (viola da gamba), recorder, renaissance reeds (shawm, dulcian, krummhorn), harpsichord, baroque oboe, and lute instruments.
 Unfortunately no traverso (baroque flute) this time.

 If you are interested in playing an early music instrument not shown in the short list above, please contact the organizers!
 It is possible to hire instruments if you don’t have your own.

 - Baroque violin / Minna Kangas, Anna Rainio

 - Lute, theorbo / Niklas Mellberg

 - Recorder / Pekka Silén, Janek Öller

 In case you want to discuss suitable program or you have questions regarding the course contents, or want to hire an instrument, please contact the organizers.
 We will give you the contact information of your teacher.

 Tuition is offered in both solo and ensemble playing of the viol.
 The viol and cello players have usually been very popular during the course, everyone needs a continuo string player.
 The course offers a rare opportunity to real viol consort playing!

 LOUNA HOSIA is a Finnish early music practitioner who enjoys music both as a performer and as a teacher.
 She has performed in Finland and abroad as a baroque cellist and viola da gamba player.
 She is a member of several orchestras – Finnish Baroque Orchestra, Helsinki Baroque Orchestra, Ensemble Nylandia, New Century Baroque (a founding member), Concerto Copenhagen, KORE orchestra – and ensembles such as Henry Jay Helsinki Concort, Cornucopia and Brú (folk baroque music).
 She was a member of the European Union Baroque Orchestra in 2009.